mkcn/fastHistory/fastHistory/tldr/tldr/pages/common/bosh.md

 - List environments
 `bosh environments`

-- Login to the director
+- Log in to the director
 `bosh login -e {{environment}} `

 - List deployments